-Read the map: Carrollton libraries are “big” – but not as big as the college library; Students become comfortable with the college library when they visit the public and nearly university libraries.
+Read the map: Carrollton libraries are “big” – but not as big as the college library; Students become comfortable with the college library when they visit the public and nearby university libraries.

 Learn documentation styles: Students need to know how to construct citations for books, periodical articles, and database resources.
 Carrollton students learn how to create these citations.
 They learn the different documentation styles.

-Library of Congress and the Dewey Decimal systems: All college libraries use the Library of Congress (LC) Classification system and most schools use the Dewey Decimal system.
+Library of Congress and the Dewey Decimal systems: All college libraries use the Library of Congress (LC) classification system and most schools use the Dewey Decimal system.
 The Library of Congress system is used at Founders, the high school library.
 A major project over the summer of 2011, transformed the high school library collection from Dewey to LC.
-Students learn to recognize a call number and how to find a specific book or periodical on the shelf.
+Students learn the distinction and how to recognize a call number and how to find a specific book or periodical on the shelf.